 Our Board of Directors is divided into three classes, and is currently comprised of three Directors in Class I, three Directors in Class II and three Directors in Class III.
-Directors serve for three-year terms with one class of Directors being elected by our stockholders at each annual meeting.
+Directors serve for three-year terms with one class of Directors being elected by our stockholders at each annual meeting; provided, however, that pursuant to the terms of Mr. Cashman's Transition Agreement, as described in further detail below, Mr. Cashman has agreed to tender his resignation at the end of the applicable transition period (April 30, 2019) or upon any termination of his employment prior to April 30, 2019.

-At the Annual Meeting, two Class I Directors will be elected to serve until the annual meeting of stockholders in 2018 and until such Directors' successors are duly elected and qualified.
-Based on the recommendation of our Nominating and Corporate Governance Committee, our Board of Directors has nominated Bradford C. Morley and Patrick J. Zilvitis for re-election as Class I Directors.
-Peter J. Smith, a current Class I Director, is not standing for re-election and will no longer serve on our Board following the Annual Meeting.
-Unless otherwise specified in the proxy, it is the intention of the persons named in the proxy to vote the shares represented by each properly executed proxy for the re-election of Mr. Morley and Mr. Zilvitis as Class I Directors.
+At the Annual Meeting, three Class III Directors will be elected to serve until the annual meeting of stockholders in 2020 and until such Directors' successors are duly elected and qualified, subject, in the case of Mr. Cashman, to the terms of his Transition Agreement as described above.
+Based on the recommendation of our Nominating and Corporate Governance Committee, our Board of Directors has nominated James E. Cashman III, Ajei S. Gopal and William R. McDermott for re-election as Class III Directors.
+Unless otherwise specified in the proxy, it is the intention of the persons named in the proxy to vote the shares represented by each properly executed proxy for the re-election of Mr. Cashman, Dr. Gopal and Mr. McDermott as Class III Directors.
 Proxies cannot be voted for a greater number of persons than the number of nominees named.
 The nominees have agreed to stand for re-election and to serve, if elected, as Directors.
-However, if any person nominated by our Board of Directors fails to stand for election or is unable to accept election, the proxies will be voted for the election of such other person or persons as our Board of Directors may recommend.
+However, if any person nominated by our Board of Directors fails to stand for election or is unable to accept election, the proxies will be voted for the election of such other persons as our Board of Directors may recommend.